-Following the reaction on our last blog posting on Standard Rooms, we have spoken to many hoteliers, and browsed the internet, to put together some best practices together for hotels.
-We have investigated how to best distribute your hotel through Global Distribution Systems like Amadeus, Galileo - Apollo, Sabre and Worldspan.
+Following the reaction to our last blog posting on Standard Rooms, we have spoken to many hoteliers, and browsed the internet, to put together some best practices together for hotels.
+We have investigated how to best distribute your hotel through Global Distribution Systems like Amadeus, Galileo – Apollo, Sabre and Worldspan.
 Below you will find some tips and ideas from colleagues on how they are getting the most out of the GDS reservation systems:

 Top 10 GDS HOD Tips: